 With the support of guidance from The Woodland Trust, our original plan is now being enhanced with further hedgerow to improve biodiversity onsite.
 This gives us a much broader education base from which to teach our service users the management skills to maintain the land, but also the knowledge of what plant and wildlife species exist at Mires Beck.

-Our existing woodland and recently planted Jubilee Wood have trees available for adoption and dedication and we can supply trees from the tree nursery for conservation projects and carbon offsetting.
-We have over 6000 trees planted onsite and will plant a further 350 as part of the ongoing conservation planting at Mires Beck Nursery.
+Our existing woodland and recently planted Anniversary Wood have trees available for adoption and dedication and we can supply trees from the tree nursery for conservation projects and carbon offsetting.
+We have over 6000 trees planted onsite and have planted a further 350 as part of the ongoing conservation planting at Mires Beck Nursery.

 Our site is home to The Great Crested Newt, a nationally protected species we have embraced in our message of conservation and safeguarding as the gatekeepers for the nursery in our recent re branding.